bryercowan/frank-frolf/README.md

 ## FAQ

-### Q: Isn't Next.js overkill for this project?
-**A:** Yes, it probably is.
-I chose to use Next.js because I wanted to learn it and gain hands-on experience with it since its used so much.

 ### Q: Why does the site look... like that?
 **A:** I wanted frank's eyes to hurt after a frolf session :)